squarerootof9/UbuntuSetup/README.md

 **Note:** Always review scripts and understand their functions before running them, especially when they modify system files or require administrative privileges.

----

-# **Cross-Platform Setup Scripts**

-**Description:**

-This project is part of a group of three scripts designed to enable users to set up their systems across macOS, Linux, and Windows platforms.
-The goal is to facilitate sharing work and exploring creativity while utilizing free and open-source software whenever possible.
-By standardizing the setup process across different operating systems, these scripts help users maintain a consistent and efficient workflow, making cross-platform collaboration and productivity seamless.

----